Nathan-Tibebu/student-management-system/README.md

-# Student Management System
+# Student Management System (Java)

 ## Description
-A simple console-based application to manage student records such as adding, updating, searching, and deleting students.
+A simple console-based Java application that allows management of student records such as adding, viewing, searching, and deleting students.

 ## Features
 - Add student
-- Update student details
+- View all students
-- Search by ID
+- Search student by ID
 - Delete student

 ## Technologies Used
-- Language: (Java / Python / C++)
+- Java
+- Console I/O
+- Object-Oriented Programming (OOP)

 ## How to Run
 1. Clone the repository
-2. Run the main file
+2. Compile: javac Main.java
+3. Run: java Main

+## Author
+Nathan